 Master of Arts (Research) and Doctor of Philosophy (Arts) Supervision

 The Centre offers research supervision across a wide range of areas such as modern Islamic thought, philosophy, politics, literature and law.

-The Centre's three universities are well known for their substantial undergraduate and postgraduate programs as well as research excellence in Arabic and Islamic Studies.
+The Centre's three universities are well known for their substantial undergraduate and graduate programs as well as research excellence in Arabic and Islamic Studies.
 The Centre engages widely published teaching and research staff who are internationally renowned for their research expertise in their respective fields.
 Many are regularly awarded research grants by national and international agencies and hold joint appointments in a range of academic departments including medicine, political science, history and law.

-Prospective candidates interested in pursuing postgraduate research in the Centre are advised to contact a potential supervisor and discuss their research proposals before submitting an application.
+Prospective candidates interested in pursuing graduate research in the Centre are advised to contact a potential supervisor and discuss their research proposals before submitting an application.
 The Centres research focus and interests can be found below.